spearwolf/eventize/README.md

 obj.connect( object, mapping )
 ```

-Bind multiple functions from an object to multiple events configured by a mapping.
+Binds multiple functions from an object to multiple events configured by a mapping.
 Configure the _event name_ to _function name_ mapping with an optional priority for each event.

-##### Examples
+#### Examples

 Connect multiple events to object methods: